- No release date set yet

 We should also find out where Omni-Man/Nolan has gone.
 In the comics, Nolan flies off to invade another planet, which he hopes will act as recompense – with the Viltrum Empire – for deserting his posting on Earth.
-There’s a lot more for the TV series to cover regarding Mark and Nolan’s relationship, which continues to be explored extensively in the comics, too.
-We’ll be here forever if we dive too deep into this father-son bond so, for now, we’ll say we hope to see some of J.K.
-Simmons’ Nolan next season.
+There’s a lot more for the TV series to cover regarding Mark and Nolan’s relationship, which is explored extensively in the comics, too.
+We’ll be here forever if we dive too deep into this father-son bond so, for now, we’ll say we hope to see some of Simmons’ Nolan next season.

-As an offshoot of the above, the show should be entering cosmic territory in season 2 as well.
-Expect stranger worlds, weirder characters and a universe-spanning plot to be translated from page to screen.
+Additionally, the show should be entering cosmic territory as well.
+Expect stranger worlds, weirder characters, and a universe-spanning plot to be translated from page to screen.

 What's the plan in the meantime? pic.twitter.com/PZQp2xX7HyMay 3, 2021

-We may see Titan and Battle Beast’s stories fleshed out in more detail, too.
-The last time we saw the pair, they had taken over Machine Head’s criminal organization and teleported away from Earth respectively.
-Their tales continue in the comics, and Kirkman has already alluded to fan favorite Battle Beast getting more screen time in Amazon’s adaptation.
+We might see Titan and Battle Beast’s stories fleshed out in more detail, too.
+The last time we saw them, they had taken over Machine Head’s criminal organization and teleported away from Earth respectively.
+Their tales continue in the comics, and Kirkman has already alluded to fan favorite Battle Beast getting more screen time (opens in new tab) in season 2.
 The Flaxans also look like they'll return, despite Omni-Man's rampage across their home planet in episode 2.

 One interesting piece of news concerns story elements that didn’t even make it into Invincible’s comic run.
-In a chat with Beyond the Trailer, Kirkman revealed that he hoped to include storylines in the TV show that he couldn’t fit into the graphic novels when he was writing them.
+In a chat with Beyond the Trailer (opens in new tab), Kirkman revealed that he hoped to include storylines in the TV show that he couldn’t fit into the graphic novels.
 One example that Kirkman gives relates to Damien Darkblood, who was banished back to Hell by Cecil Stedman in episode 4.
 It’s unclear if this will form part of season 2, though.

-Finally, Kirkman himself has revealed more of where season 2’s plot could go and it could include arguably Mark’s biggest nemesis from the comics – Angstrom Levy.
+Meanwhile, Kirkman has revealed more of where Invincible season 2’s plot could go and it could include arguably Mark’s biggest nemesis from the comics – Angstrom Levy.